OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_682.rst

 - Added the Cluster tab to Fireedge Sunstone.
 See :ref:`the Cluster guide <cluster_guide>` for more information.
 - Added the ACL tab to Fireedge Sunstone.
 See :ref:`the ACL guide <manage_acl>` for more information.
 - Supported custom attributes at :ref:`Python binding <python>`.
+- Added the Virtual Network Templates Tab to Fireedge Sunstone.
+See :ref:`the VN Templates guide <vn_templates>` for more information.

 .. note::
    In order to use the new functionality introduced in Fireedge sunstone, please refer to the following :ref:`guide <fireedge_files_note>`.